 That aside Sylvester Stallone and Billy Dee Williams worked really well together, so well in fact it’s too bad they didn’t make more movies.
 I know they’re both still kicking but at sixty plus and seventy plus… I don’t know.
 Hell, I’d watch it anyway.
 Plus Sly was rocking that beard something fierce.
 Rutger Hauer has always been a good villain, even though his exit in this one was kind of anti-climactic considering how rotten he was in this movie and the movie had nice gritty feel to it and played to the strengths of New York City as a backdrop for an urban crime drama.

-‘Nighthawks’ wasn’t as good as I remembered it be upon this revisit, but it was still an entertaining movie and it was good to see Sly and Billy Dee again back when they were on top of the world running things.
+‘Nighthawks’ wasn’t as good as I remembered it to be upon this revisit, but it was still an entertaining movie and it was good to see Sly and Billy Dee again, back when they were on top of the world running things.